dmitrii-badretdinov/caffe_ssd-and-e2x-merged/README.md

 # Description
+UPDATE: The repository contains an unconfirmed fix to the bug described below, to see the bug itself, please use the branch [idx-bug-showcase](https://github.com/dmitrii-badretdinov/caffe_ssd-and-e2x-merged/tree/idx-bug-showcase).
 This repository shows how to reproduce an error on Linux that appears when rebuilding [E2X][1] as stated in their [repository][3].
 The error was produced on Ubuntu 20.04 for Python 3, CPU-only.
 This repository contains an already merged version of the [caffe/ssd][2] branch and the [E2X repository][3] with every merge conflict being resolved in favor of the latter.